firlevapz/raspi-heating-control/README.md

-# raspi-doorguard
+# raspi-heating-control
-Project for having a raspberry Pi watching the state of the entrance door.
-Backend organized with python and django.
+Project for having a webinterface to check the temperature and control a pellets-heater with raspberry pi.

-A simple reed-relay magnetic switch checks the status of the door.
+The raspberry pi is integrated in the LAN and there are some temperature sensors connected.
+The heater is controlled via a relay.
-Raspberry Pi is configured as a DHCP-server, which checks in the local LAN, if an authorized mobile-phone is present, if not, the alarm is triggered (can be either a siren or just sending an email).
+The frontend is created with python/django and made accessible public through reverse-dns.